 - Non-formal education concepts in the slums of Bangladesh, India, Nepal and Pakistan face similar challenges that can be addressed with similar, but locally adapted innovative solutions.

 - In India, some of our clubs provide food to children in the slums.
 Together the idea is to continue working on the next level of social entrepreneurship.

 - Sri Lanka and Pakistan will work on an Interfaith Dialogue Center in co-creation with our expert Club in Ukraine.

 The AYS is a powerful formula that we hope to bring to a yearly Summit in the region and perhaps per country (inspired by the African Youth Leadership Summit by MasterPeace Morocco).

-Part of the next steps, we carried home to continue working on the potential impacts of the summit, is to keep on arranging meetings duly in person and / or via social media channels per country and every 2 month on the key topics ‘Education and Gender’.
+As part of the next steps, we carried home an intention to continue working on the potential impacts of the summit – which is to keep on arranging meetings duly in person and / or online on the key topics of SDG4 and SDG5.